New Orleans is a wonderfully diverse and lively city full of artists, musicians, chefs, storytellers, and the like.

 Most of the properties in the Garden District are mansions-turned-inns, but there are a few hotels, too.

-Henry Howard Hotel
+1. Henry Howard Hotel

-The Henry Howard Hotel is a gorgeous 18-bedroom boutique hotel in the Garden District.
-Located on Prytania Street, about a block off of St. Charles, the Henry Howard Hotel is a fantastic location for a Nola vacation.
-You can hop on the street car to head further into the Garden District or out to the French Quarter.
+From this prime Garden District spot, you can hop on the street car to head further into the neighborhood or out to the French Quarter.
 A few blocks away is Magazine Street, as well.

-With only 9 rooms, Sully Mansion has a more personal vibe than the usual large properties you’ll find in New Orleans.
+With only 9 rooms, Sully Mansion has a more personal vibe than the usual large properties you’ll find elsewhere in New Orleans.

 Like Henry Howard Hotel, Sully Mansion is located on Prytania Street, so its location is perfect for those looking to explore different areas of New Orleans.

 Romantic hotels in New Orleans